SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_CDM-625A_SNMP.md

 # CEFD CDM-625A SNMP

-The CEFD CDM-625A SNMP is intended to communicate with CDM-625A Comtech devices - the driver is based on the CDM 625 SNMP MIB.
+The CEFD CDM-625A SNMP is intended to communicate with CDM-625A Comtech devices.
+The driver is based on the CDM 625 SNMP MIB.

 ## About